JMD1986/SQLite/README.md

 SELECT * FROM items WHERE category LIKE "book%";
 `

 we get 6 items.
 Our dataset has some pretty ineffecient labeling and its interfering with our technique.
-If we had a whole lot of time we would go and improve the data a bit more but our code will do fine for now.
+If we had a whole lot of time we could write some code that could fix this lets just deal with the cards we've been dealt.

 ####4) Who lives at “6439 Zetta Hills, Willmouth, WY”?
 Do they have another address?